 There were some online bloggers who to make it more succinct wrote that Renaissance artists would be rolling over in their graves knowing that with the creation of L.A.
 Liber Amicorum there is the implication that graffiti art and renaissance art are equal in stature.
 Perhaps.
 Perhaps not.

 This examiner would like to believe that if Renaissance artists such as Michelangelo, Raphael, Donatello and Da Vinci would, if not overtly thrilled to be immortalized as martial-art-knowing turtles, secretly love street art.
-That perhaps these artists would be curious (and possibly thrilled) to try their hands at some street art of their own.
+That perhaps these Master Artists would be curious (and possibly thrilled) to try their hands at some street art of their own.
 Who knows?
-Had they been alive during these times, perhaps they would have their own agents, managers, PR professionals and be into sushi & tequila shots.
+If they had been alive during these times, perhaps they would embrace the way things are today and have their own agents, managers, PR professionals and be into sushi & tequila shots.

 It was quite refreshing to see all of the art appreciators of all ages who showed up for the SCRATCH exhibit opening.
 Those that did show up were also invited to participate in none, some or all of the interactive experiences offered, such as: